hayesgm/cerberus/README.md

 ### Building an Image

-To build an AMI, simply run: `packer build packer.json`.
+To build an AMI, simply run: `packer build packer.json` or just `./build.sh`.
 This will assume you have AWS keys to build and AMI (which you will be charged for on your account).

 ### Public AMI Builds